-An on-brand signature is one that is designed specifically for your brand.
+An on-brand signature is designed specifically for your brand.
 It has all the necessary elements that represent your company.
 For example, if you run a restaurant, then you might want to include your logo, menu items, and other relevant information.

 If you are creating a personal signature, don’t add elements that are part of your professional realm.
 And visa-versa – do not include unrelated personal elements that clash with your professional persona.

-Being on-brand also includes staying with or very close to the fonts that you use, using photography that can be found on your other platforms – website & LinkedIn.
-Using your primary color from brand pallete is another wonderful way to reinforce a connection to your brand.
+Being on-brand also includes staying with or very close to the fonts that you use, and using photography that can be found on your other platforms – website & LinkedIn.
+Using your primary color from the brand pallet is another beautiful way to reinforce a connection to your brand.

 3. The Actionable Signature

-An actionable quality signature block is one that includes links to your website, blog, social media pages, etc. These links allow people to easily find out more about what you do.
+An actionable quality signature block includes links to your website, blog, social media pages, etc. These links allow people to easily find out more about what you do.
 Actionable does not mean confusing.
-Do not give too many options to act on in any of the elements you choose to add.
-No need to add links to social media if you do not update the accounts regularly.
-Think of one action that would benefit your audience the most – is it a reminder that they can schedule a call easily, is it a special promo you’d like to gently remind them of?
+Do not give too many options to act on in any of the elements you choose to add—no need to add links to social media if you do not update the accounts regularly.
+Think of one action that would benefit your audience the most – is it a reminder that they can schedule a call easily, or is it a special promo you’d like to remind them of gently?

 What Elements of a Perfect Signature to Include?

-Now that we have agreed that we certainly need to create one and have a general understanding of the cons and pros, let’s get to business.
+Now that we have agreed that we must create one and understand the cons and pros, let’s get to business.
 This is one of those things that most people don’t think about until after they send their first message.
 Here are the main elements to consider when thinking through your own template: